Training Doctors

 About

-However, the cost of formal medical training is out of reach for many.
-Through this initiative, we hope to provide educational training for two individuals to become doctors over the next three years.
-In turn, these doctors will commit to serving our BIC hospitals in Zimbabwe, providing life-saving services and quality treatment to those in need.
+Through this initiative, we hope to provide educational training for medical students to become doctors and pharmacists.
+In turn, these newly qualified medical professionals will commit to serving our BIC hospitals in Zimbabwe and Zambia, providing life-saving services and quality, holistic treatment to those in need.